Spread the love

 1955 BMW 507

 Meanwhile after continuous updates to the Isetta, BMW were looking to retire it, and develop a full fledged 4-wheel small car.
 To this end, in 1959, BMW developed the rear-engine 700 cc 700.
-The Isetta was phased out by 1962.
+Meanwhile, the Isetta was phased out by 1962.

 But BMW was still facing financial troubles and fighting off acquisitions to remain an independent entity.
 It was time to break from the old, and do something radical to set BMW apart.
 So, in 1960, the “Neue Klasse” Sedan program was launched.